capstone-9-3-team-1/frontend-mobile/README.md

 ##  Technologies Used
-[Project Name] leverages the following technologies and frameworks:
+ATARA leverages the following technologies and frameworks:

 - Vite
 - React